 These days, voice actors are everywhere—you can hear their voiceover work in video games, audiobooks, Saturday morning cartoons, even as virtual assistants like Siri or Alexa.
 But how do you break into this audio-only world?
 In this guide, we’ll walk you through how to become a voice actor: everything from finding voice acting jobs and casting calls to creating your first voiceover demo reel.

-- What is a voiceover actor?
+- What is voice acting?

 - What voiceover terms should I know?

-- What voiceover training do I need?
+- What voiceover equipment do I need to get started?

-- How do I find voiceover auditions?
+- How do I find voice acting jobs and auditions?

-- How do I audition for voiceover?
+- How do I get a voiceover agent?

 - What is a day in the voiceover studio like?